Dissolving the Brick and Mortar of Bank Branches

 Drive through any town in the US, whether large or small, and you will undoubtedly see striking edifices occupied by branches of banks.
 They are part of our American heritage, symbols of stability and surety and trustworthiness.
-But changes in consumer preferences, banking regulations and new technologies are slowly dissolving the brick and mortar of these venerable icons.
+But changes in consumer preferences even on video, banking regulations and new technologies are slowly dissolving the brick and mortar of these venerable icons.
 In an increasingly virtual world, if you blink, you may be looking at the bank’s contact center.
 Consider how these two unlikely companions seem to be converging.

 There’s no ignoring the fact that we are becoming a more technology savvy and technology dependent society.
 With Millennial age consumers, who have grown up with the internet and mobile phones, soon becoming the dominant buying segment of our culture, this inexorable wave of demand for technology is headed to banks and contact centers near you.
 With the availability of sophisticated self-service apps on mobile devices and browser-based self-service on the web, traditional customer service traffic has been diverted away from both bank branches and from bank contact centers.
 Novantas research indicates that on-line banking rose from 25% in 2012 to 39% in 2014 as the preferred banking method.
 That’s astronomical growth that’s not likely to change in the foreseeable future.